garciart/ansible-qrg/reserved_keywords.md

 The following words have special meanings in Ansible, Jinja2, YAML, and Python, and you should not use them for variable names.
 For example, if you name a variable `task`, Ansible may attempt to process its value as a task. causing the play to fail.

-These lists are not all inclusive and are subject to change.
+These lists are not comprehensive and are subject to change.

 -----